kenjones-cisco/appdynamics-platform-docker/README.md

 Make sure that you have the nginx proxy set up to reverse proxy to the cluster by editing the [nginx.conf file](https://github.com/Appdynamics/appdynamics-platform-docker/blob/master/es-cluster/nginx.conf).
 You may need to use `--link nginx:nginx` when running the platform-install and platform containers to ensure that the Controller is able to reach the proxy server.

-You also need to ensure that the Events Service nodes are reachable from every member of the cluster: docker does not allow circular `--link` references, so if you are running the nodes as docker containers and not using [docker-compose](https://www.docker.com/docker-compose), you may need to pass the IP addresses of the nodes to the platform-install container.
+You also need to ensure that the Events Service nodes are reachable from every member of the cluster: docker does not allow circular `--link` references, so if you are running the nodes as docker containers and not using [docker-compose](https://www.docker.com/docker-compose), you may need to pass the IP addresses of the nodes when installing the platform.
+The following command is an easy way to obtain the IP address of a running comtainer:

+- `docker inspect --format '{{ .NetworkSettings.IPAddress }}' node1`

 ### Starting the Events Service Cluster